legal herstory pioneers

 -

-In 1962, appointed assistant chief of the California Division of Fair Employment Practices enforcing anti-discrimination laws.
+In 1962, appointed assistant chief of the California Division of Fair Employment Practices and enforced anti-discrimination laws.

 -